avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 A life state with the highest similarity to the target is achieved after running for \~23000 iterations (10 minutes).
 After 23K, the gains start to diminish greatly and does'nt seem to   improve much, even if you run for 100K iterations.

 # Conclusion

+I was really waiting for an excuse to dive into JAX that doesn't necessarily invoke it's automatic differentiation capabilities.
+JAX can be used to any general computing problem that works on tensors.
+I'm sure I made many mistakes here, but this was very much a learning experience for me.